 Mistweaver Talent Builds

 Hello, and welcome to the Mistweaver Talent Build discussion where we go over many combinations of talents and how your playstyle should change, as well as reasons for selecting each talent.
-You can find an explanation of individual talent rows by Garg in his Mistweaver Talents article.
+You can find an explanation of individual talent rows by Anomoly in his Mistweaver Talents article.

 Dungeon Healing Build